Machine Learning and Feature Ranking for Impact Fall Detection Event Using Multisensor Data: Methodology

 \begin{itemize}\item \textbf{Decision Tree}\end{itemize} In the context of impact detection in fall events, DTs\cite{song2015decision} can be utilized to accurately identify the moment of impact.
 By constructing a decision tree based on relevant features and conditions associated with impact, the model can effectively classify instances as either impact or non-impact.

 \begin{itemize}\item \textbf{Random Forest (RF)}\end{itemize}

 In the context of fall and impact detection, RF\cite{paul2018improved} can effectively leverage the strengths of DTs to identify impact moments accurately.
-By considering multiple DTs trained on different subsets of data, RF can handle complex relationships and capture important features for impact detection. \begin{itemize}\item \textbf{Gradient Boosting (GB)}\end{itemize} In the context of fall and impact detection,
+By considering multiple DTs trained on different subsets of data, RF can handle complex relationships and capture important features for impact detection. \begin{itemize}\item \textbf{Gradient Boosting (GB)}\end{itemize} In the context of fall and impact detection, GB\cite{ke2017lightgbm} can be a suitable algorithm due to its ability to handle sequential learning and refine the impact detection process over iterations. \begin{itemize}\item \textbf{SGD Classifier}\end{itemize}

 The SGD\cite{gunale2018indoor} learns to distinguish between the two classes based on the input features provided.
-By utilizing gradient descent optimization, the classifier adjusts its parameters to minimize the classification error and improve its ability to correctly identify impacts.
+By utilizing gradient descent optimization, the classifier adjusts its parameters to minimize the classification error and improve its ability to correctly identify impacts. \begin{itemize}\item \textbf{Naive Bayes}\end{itemize} In the context of impact detection in fall detection systems, Naive Bayes\cite{altay2019use} can be a viable choice due to its simplicity, efficiency, and ability to handle high-dimensional data.

-The SGD\cite{gunale2018indoor} algorithm learns to distinguish between the two classes (impacts and non-impacts) by iteratively adjusting the classifier's parameters based on the input features provided.